 - Juan de Onate establishes San Gabriel in New Mexico.

-- John Smith published his account of the New World, urging more colonists to follow.
+- Captain John Smith published his account of the New World, urging more colonists to follow.

 - Don Pedro de Peralta founds Santa Fe, New Mexico.